lukasbaldauf/topogen/README.md

 # topogen
 This program is a tool to generate alginate or chitosan coarse-grained topology files for GROMACS.
 The model describes the polyelectrolytes alginate and chitosan and their polyelectrolyte complexes in an implicit solvent.

-More information can be found in thesis.pdf.
+More information can be found at https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3016417

 ### Required packages:
     MDAnalysis